Physical processes in protoplanetary disks: Turbulence

-Fortunately, if our main interest is in estimating where isolated protoplanetary disks ought to fragment, the steep scaling of $\alpha (r)$ (equation~\ref{eq_sg_alpha_r}) means that we can tolerate considerable uncertainty in $\alpha_{\rm crit}$.
-For a Solar mass star, fragmentation is expected beyond $r \sim 10^2 \ {\rm AU}$ \cite{clarke09,rafikov09}, with an uncertainty in that estimate of perhaps a factor of two.
+We can combine numerical estimates of $\alpha_{\rm crit}$ with the formula for $\alpha (r)$ (equation~\ref{eq_sg_alpha_r}) to determine where isolated protoplanetary disks ought to be vulnerable to fragmentation.
+For a Solar mass star, fragmentation is expected beyond $r \sim 10^2 \ {\rm AU}$ \cite{matzner05,clarke09,rafikov09}, with an uncertainty in that estimate of perhaps a factor of two.
 In most (but perhaps not all) cases, it is expected that the disk conditions that allow fragmentation would lead to objects with masses in the brown dwarf regime, or above \cite{kratter10b}.